11 Tactics to Optimize Your Website’s User Experience

 Visual simplicity is effective because it’s immediately understood by users.
 The minimalist approach makes finding information easy, so provide a familiar layout and allow each design element plenty of space.

-Since web visitors came for answers and not creativity, avoid complicating your UX design.
+Since web visitors came for answers, not creativity, avoid complicating your UX design.

 For example, the Gifme website creates interest with a bold image and partially hidden text but maintains the ‘less is more’ feel with an uncomplicated layout.

 Instantly accessible web design is the easiest way to invite user engagement.
 Make sure there is a balance of whitespace and visual design to attract potential customers while allowing them to navigate your webpage’s content.